jgrey4296/jsRete/README.md

 ```

 ### Conditions:
-Adding a condition to a rule is split into two components, tests, and bindings.
+Adding a condition to a rule is split into two components: tests, and bindings.
 The easiest way is
-to describe these in an object, and use the 'newCondition' method of a rule:
+to describe these in an object, and use the `newCondition` method of a rule:
 ```
     aRule.newCondition({
         tests : [['first','EQ',5],